What is this?

-PJ Olsson’s Rock Camp is an intensive two-week music program that provides young musicians with real-world and life-changing experiences.
-Young musicians have an amazing opportunity to work closely with real life professional musicians, audio engineers, and technical crew.
+PJ Olsson’s Rock Camp is a two week full-immersion music experience for talented young musicians.
+Rock Camp is intense, offering kids a real world experience that often changes lives and outlooks.
+Young musicians have an amazing opportunity to work closely with professional musicians, technical crews, audio engineers, light designers.

-PJ Olsson’s Rock Camp is a pilot program, an experiment if you will, to see what happens when kids have the opportunity to live up to their potential, learn from professionals, collaborate with other talented kids and accomplish challenging goals.
+PJ Olsson’s Rock Camp is a an experiment, to see what happens when kids have the opportunity to live up to their potential, learn from professionals, collaborate with other talented kids and accomplish challenging goals.

 - Set challenging goals, working hard towards goals, and striving for excellence

 - Focus, have discipline, mind the details, practice, and finish what they start